haoyanlgd/cse15l-lab-reports/index.md

     ![Image](catnoarg.PNG)

 Note:
-    Does nothing, you can type more and it will repeat whatever you input
+    Does nothing, you can type more and it will repeat whatever you input.
+This is because you are not specifying what you want the cat to show, so it will just show what you type.

 &nbsp;